 Instant Pot Turkey Chili with Beans is one of the most flavorful meals I make.
 Additionally, it’s super easy to put together, and it’s fast.
+This healthy turkey chili is as delicious as it is filling and nutritious!

 When I make chili on the stove or in the slow cooker, it takes hours and hours.
 Making it in the Instant Pot cuts that time to approximately 20 minutes.